survivejs/webpack-book/manuscript/building/03_code_splitting.md

 This creates separate bundles to request.
 If you wanted only one, you would have to use naming or define an intermediate module to `import`.

-T> Webpack provided support for `System.import` in the early versions of webpack 2 and it still does.
-The functionality has been deprecated and gets removed in webpack 3.
-Until then, you can use the functionality interchangeably.

 W> The syntax works only with JavaScript after configured the right way.
-If you use another environment, you have to use alternatives covered in the following sections.
+If you use another environment, you may have to use alternatives covered in the following sections.

-{pagebreak}

 ### `require.ensure`